Georgia wasn’t going to lose the Sugar Bowl to a Big 12 opponent for a second straight season.

 Charlie Brewer leaves game with apparent head injury

-Baylor QB Charlie Brewer was taken to the locker room on a golf cart midway through the fourth quarter after he slammed the back of his head on the turf when he was hit late while scrambling out of bounds.
+Baylor QB Charlie Brewer was taken to the locker room on a golf cart midway through the fourth quarter after he slammed the back of his head on the turf following a late hit out of bounds.

 Brewer, who had to leave the Big 12 championship game because of a concussion, was down on the ground for minutes before he was helped to his feet and taken to the cart.
 According to ESPN’s broadcast, the concussion Brewer suffered against Oklahoma on Dec.
 7 was the third of his college career.